-The potential of such Beta Beam sent to MEMPHYS has been studied in the context of the baseline scenario, using reference fluxes of $5.8 \times 10^{18}$ He useful decays/year and $2.2 \times 10^{18}$ Ne decays/year, corresponding to a reasonable estimate by experts in the field of the ultimately achievable fluxes.
-The optimal values is actually $\gamma = 100$ for both species, and the corresponding performance have been recently reviewed in (Baldini et al., 2006; Campagne et al., 2007; Dornan et al., 2006).
+The potential of such Beta Beam sent to MEMPHYS has been studied in the context of the baseline scenario, using reference fluxes of 5.8×10^{18} 6He useful decays/year and 2.2×10^{18} 18Ne decays/year, corresponding to a reasonable estimate by experts in the field of the ultimately achievable fluxes.
+The optimal values is actually $\gamma = 100$ for both species, and the corresponding performance have been recently reviewed in (Baldini et al., 2006; Campagne et al., 2006; Dornan et al., 2006).

-In Figs. 21,22 the results of running a Beta Beam during 10 years (5 years with neutrinos and 5 years with anti-neutrinos) is shown and prove to be far better compared to an SPL Super beam run, especially for maximal CP violation where a non-zero $\theta{13}$ value can be stated at $3\sigma$ for $\sin^2 2\theta{13} \gtrsim 2 \ 10^{-4} \ (\theta{13} \gtrsim 0.4^\circ)$ .
-Moreover, it is noticeable that the Beta Beam is less affected by systematic errors of the background compared to the SPL Super beam and T2HK.
+In Figs. 21,22 the results of running a Beta Beam during 10 years (5 years with neutrinos and 5 years with anti-neutrinos) is shown and prove to be far better compared to a SPL Super beam run, especially for maximal CP violation where a non-zero θ{13} value can be stated at 3σ for $\sin^2 2\theta{13} \gtrsim 2 \ 10^{-4} \ (\theta{13} \gtrsim 0.4^\circ)$.
+Moreover, it is noticeable that the Beta Beam is less affected by systematic errors on the background compared to the SPL Super beam and T2HK.

 Before combining the two possible CERN beam options, relevant for the proposed European underground observatories, let us consider LENA as potential detector.
-LENA, with a fiducial volume of $\sim 45$ kton, can as well be used as detector for a low-energy Beta Beam oscillation experiment.
+LENA, with a fiducial volume of ~ 45 kton, can as well be used as detector for a low-energy Beta Beam oscillation experiment.
 In the energy range 0.2 - 1.2 GeV, the performed simulations show that muon events are separable from electron events due to their different track lengths in the detector and due to the electron emitted in the muon decay.
 For high energies, muons travel longer than electrons, as the latter undergo scattering and bremsstrahlung.
 This results in different distributions of the number of photons and the timing pattern, which can be used to distinguish between the two classes of events.
-For low energies, muons can be recognized by observing the electron of its succeeding decay after a mean time of 2.2 $\mu$ s.
-By using both criteria, an efficiency of $\sim 90$ % for muon appearance has been calculated with acceptance of 1 % electron background.
+For low energies, muons can be recognized by observing the electron of its succeeding decay after a mean time of 2.2 μ s.
+By using both criteria, an efficiency of ~ 90 % for muon appearance has been calculated with acceptance of 1 % electron background.
 The advantage of using a liquid scintillator detector for such an experiment is the good energy reconstruction of the neutrino beam.
-However, neutrinos of these energies can produce $\Delta$ resonances which subsequently decay into a nucleon and a pion.
-In water Cherenkov detectors, pions with energies under the Cherenkov threshold contribute to the uncertainty of the neutrino energy.
+However, neutrinos of these energies can produce Δ resonances which subsequently decay into a nucleon and a pion.
+In water Cerenkov detectors, pions with energies under the Cerenkov threshold contribute to the uncertainty of the neutrino energy.
 In LENA these particles can be detected.
 The effect of pion production and similar reactions is currently under investigation in order to estimate the actual energy resolution.